We support undocumented students

 Supporting Undocumented Students

-California community colleges offer numerous services to undocumented students protected by the Deferred Action for Childhood Arrivals (DACA) policy.
+California community colleges offer numerous services to all undocumented students.

 More financial aid programs are available.